 b.
 Default terms, c.
-Duties with respect to third parties and d.
+Duties with respect to third parties, and d.
 Application of other law by analogy.
-Before the wording was changed and while data was still explicitly qualified as 'counterperformance' there had been a lively academic debate concerning the consumer's duties and potential liability for breach, e.g. if the consumer withdraws their consent to the processing of personal data, or provides poor data quality (such as a fake name), or fails to make sure other affected individuals have given consent to the processing of their data (see Axel Metzger, Data as Counter-Performance - What Rights and Duties do Parties Have?, JIPITEC 2017, 6).
-While the academic debate is still ongoing it has arguably been overtaken by developments.
-Given that the European legislator clearly changed its strategy and no longer qualifies data as 'counterperformance' or 'consideration' but rather insists that data protection is an inalienable human right, any liability of the consumer for breach, or even more so an enforceable obligation to provide data, should be definitely off the table.
-However, the DCSD leaves it a matter of national law to set out the consequences for the contract in the event that the consumer withdraws the consent for the
+Before the wording was changed, and while data was still explicitly classified as "counterperformance," there was a lively academic debate concerning the consumer's duties and potential liability for breach, e.g., if the consumer withdraws their consent to the processing of personal data, or provides poor data quality (such as a fake name), or fails to make sure other affected individuals have given consent to the processing of their data (see Axel Metzger, Data as Counter-Performance - What Rights and Duties do Parties Have?, JIPITEC 2017, 6).
+While the academic debate is still ongoing, it has arguably been overtaken by political developments.
+Given that the European legislator clearly changed its strategy and no longer qualifies data as "counter-performance" or "consideration" but rather insists that data protection is an inalienable human right, any liability of the consumer for breach, or even more so an enforceable obligation to provide data, should be off the table.
+However, the DCSD leaves it as a matter of national law to set out the consequences for the contract in the event that the consumer withdraws the consent for the processing of the consumer's personal data (Recital 40 DCSD; on the consequences, see, inter alia, Section 327q German Civil Code; Sebastian Schwamberger, Die Folgen eines datenschutzrechtlichen Widerrufs bei Verträgen über digitale Leistungen, ecolex 2021, p.
+795).
+In any case, national law can only provide for consequences that are consistent with the GDPR.